 What is the sprinter body type?

-This is a popular question that I have been asked during my career as an athlete and performance training specialist.
-There are a few hallmarks that define the sprinter body type.
+This is a popular question that I have been asked during my career as a performance coach.
+Today I will answer it for you!

 All sports have a specific body type.